MarcoSiro/U-LVEF/README.md

 [![Dataset](https://img.shields.io/badge/Dataset-CAMUS-blue.svg?style=flat&logo=data-table&logoColor=white)](https://huggingface.co/datasets)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**U-LVEF** is an end-to-end Deep Learning pipeline for the automatic segmentation of the left ventricle, myocardium, and left atrium from 2D echocardiographic images (CAMUS dataset), featuring the automated calculation of the Left Ventricular Ejection Fraction (LVEF) directly from the model's predictions.
+**U-LVEF** is an end-to-end Deep Learning pipeline for the automatic segmentation of the left ventricle, myocardium, and left atrium from 2D echocardiographic images (CAMUS dataset).

-## 🚀 Key Features
+## Key Features

-* **Automated Clinical Metrics:** Includes a dedicated module to calculate the Ejection Fraction (LVEF) automatically from the generated End-Diastolic (ED) and End-Systolic (ES) segmentation masks.
 * **Optimized U-Net Architecture:** Implementation of a custom, highly efficient U-Net variant (**UNetMini**) designed for cardiac segmentation.
 The architecture leverages a symmetric encoder-decoder structure with skip connections to preserve fine-grained spatial information, essential for accurate boundary delineation in echocardiography.
 * **Patient-Level Data Split:** The dataset is split into Train/Val/Test ensuring that all images belonging to the same patient remain in the same set.
 This eliminates *Data Leakage* and ensures the Dice Score reflects the model's true generalization capability on unseen anatomies.
 * **Hardware Efficiency:** Natively optimized for Apple Silicon (MPS) chips and hardware with limited unified memory.